 Using its Foveros packaging technology, Intel plans to combine multiple manufacturing processes onto a single chip.
 Basically, they’ll look a lot like the Apple M1.
 In renders shown by Intel, the processors will feature a compute die where the CPU lives, a system-on-a-chip (SoC) that includes I/O, and a GPU die.
 The VPU will likely live in the compute die as Intel moves to a smaller manufacturing process with Meteor Lake.

 It’s not a cop-out to say that the applications of a VPU are almost endless.
-Currently, Apple leverages its Neural Engine in apps like Translate for real-time text-to-speech translation and to recover detail in HDR photos.
-Third-party apps like Seek use it, too, helping identify plants and animals from a photo in a matter of seconds.
+Currently, Apple leverages its Neural Engine in apps like Translate for real-time text-to-speech translation and to recover detail in

 For the Intel chip, one of MLID’s sources provided an example where you could highlight text and have it read to you.
 Dedicated A.I. accelerators have applications in gaming, too, as Nvidia’s Deep Learning Super Sampling (DLSS) has proved.
 Intel is using something similar for its upcoming Arc Alchemist graphics cards as well.